 Strategies for Managing Veterinary Student Loan Debt

-If you owe veterinary student loans, here are some techniques to make it easier to repay your debt.
+If you owe veterinary student loans, here are some strategies that can help you pay off your debt:

-• Explore loan forgiveness and repayment assistance programs: You may qualify for student loan assistance from a federal or state program, depending on where you work.
-For instance, the Public Service Loan Forgiveness program is available to vets working at shelters, zoos, aquariums, as military vets, or in other public service jobs.
-The USDA’s Veterinary Medicine Loan Repayment Program offers up to $25,000 in student loan help each year for three years to vets working in shortage areas.
+• Explore loan forgiveness and repayment assistance programs: You may qualify for student loan assistance from a federal or state program depending on where you work.
+For instance, the Public Service Loan Forgiveness program is available to veterinarians working in shelters, zoos, or aquariums, as military veterinarians, or in other public service jobs.
+The USDA’s Veterinary Medicine Loan Repayment Program offers up to $40,000 in student loan help each year to vets committed to working in shortage areas for at least three years.
 This student loan forgiveness guide can help you discover other forgiveness opportunities that may be available to you.

-Some states also have student loan repayment assistance programs (LRAPs) for veterinarians who work in a high-need area.
+Some states also have student loan repayment assistance programs (LRAPs) for veterinarians who work in high-need areas.
 Unlike federal programs, state LRAPs may offer assistance toward both federal and private student loans.

-• Compare repayment plan options: If you owe federal student loans, you have several repayment plans to choose from, including the standard 10-year plan, the extended 25-year plan, and income-driven repayment plans.
+• Compare repayment plan options: If you owe federal student loans, as of January 2026 you have several repayment plans to choose from, including the standard 10-year plan, the extended 25-year plan, and income-driven repayment plans.
+(Repayment plans are changing for loans disbursed after June 2026.)
 Income-driven plans can be helpful if you need to adjust your monthly payments in accordance with your income.
-They can also end in loan forgiveness if you still owe a balance after 20 or 25 years.
+The Income-Based (IBR) plan can also end in loan forgiveness if you still owe a balance after 20 or 25 years.

 • Make extra loan payments to get out of debt faster: If you can afford it, making extra payments on your veterinary student loan debt can speed up repayment.
-It can also save you money on interest, which can be especially helpful now because federal student loan interest rates have increased over the past four years.
-The rates are higher for the 2024-2025 school year than they have been in previous years.
+It can also save you money on interest, which can be helpful because federal student loan interest rates have generally increased over the past four years, though rates for the 2025-2026 school year have seen a small decrease since the previous year.

 • Look into student loan refinancing: Refinancing your student loans may help you get a better interest rate if you qualify, which could save you a significant amount of money on your loans.
 You’ll also get the chance to combine multiple loans into one loan and select new repayment terms.
-Keep in mind, though, that refinancing federal loans turns them private, meaning you’ll forfeit access to federal benefits and programs.
+Keep in mind, though, that you may pay more interest over the life of the loan if you refinance with an extended term, and refinancing federal loans turns them private, meaning you’ll forfeit access to federal benefits and programs.

 The Takeaway